Database Drivers

 DriverFactory::register('pgsql', PostgresDriver::class);

 // Returns your PostgresDriver instance.The driver class must implement the Driver interface.
-The first argument to register() is the PDO driver name string (the value of PDO::ATTR_DRIVER_NAME).
+The first argument to register() is the connection driver identity.

 Reset